What 1500 Calories Looks Like

 A Quick (But Important) Note on Calories

 Before we go any further, let’s clear something up: no one should be guessing how many calories they need.
+There doesn’t need to be a hard line with calories but an estimate (at least) is helpful to fuel and energize properly.

 Posts like this are meant to illustrate what a certain calorie range can look like — not to prescribe a number you should blindly follow.